Jacques van der Merwe

 B (T&RP), BA (Social Studies)

 Pr.
 Pln.
 C/5404/1994

 Jacques van der Merwe is a qualified Town and Regional Planner with more than 24 years of professional experience and he has academic qualifications in town and regional planning and the social sciences.
 He has extensive experience in regional, metropolitan, city, town, village, urban and rural settlement planning and design, settlement-making and regeneration, community participation and consultation approaches, processes and facilitation, as well as protected areas planning and management.

-Jacques obtained a Bachelor Degree in Town and Regional Planning (Cum Laude) from the University of Pretoria in 1993, and a Bachelor Degree in Social Sciences (Psychology and Sociology) from the Nelson Mandela Metropolitan University (formerly known as the University of Port Elizabeth) in 1985.
+Jacques obtained a Bachelor's Degree in Town and Regional Planning (Cum Laude) from the University of Pretoria in 1993, and a Bachelor's Degree in Social Sciences (Psychology and Sociology) from the Nelson Mandela Metropolitan University (formerly known as the University of Port Elizabeth) in 1985.
 Other academic courses included Architecture, Civil and Transport Engineering, Economics, Anthropology, Philosophy, Political Science, and Statistics.
 Jacques lectured on a part-time basis at the Department of Town and Regional Planning of the University of Pretoria from 2002 to 2003 and from 2007 to 2009 as a Professional Town Planner.